table of contents

 IMPORTANT NOTE BEFORE YOU TRY!
 There is no error detection provided!
 Use expressions in tweak parameters on your own risk!
 Wrong syntax or errors in your code can result in X-Plane malfunction (you will get shaders error at sim start).
 You've been warned :)

 Usually the tweak parameters are numbers.
 It's quite enough for the most cases.
 But sometimes the fine tuning requires dynamically changing parameters depending on certain conditions.
 For instance you want to reduce the saturation of the whole scene.
 You can simply reduce saturation by using BrigthnessContrastSaturation shader in "Global stage post-processing" tweak (0.6 looks fine here):

 But in this case scene will be desaturated all the time: at night and at daytime.
 What if you want to keep default saturation for the daytime and lower it for night?
 There is no information about time of the day in shaders so let's use the sort of "sun power" to determine when sunlight should be desaturated.
 (Another trick can be used: when Red component of sunlight become much more Green component or so..).

 I will use gl_LightSource.diffuse.rgb variable to get the sun power (it works in HDR shader context).
 To be more precise I'll get green component of this variable gl_LightSource.diffuse.g.
 At afternoon it’s strong and equals ~1.0, at night ~0.0).
 For example, I want sunlight desaturation stays at default value (1.00) at noon and starts smoothly decreasing down to 0.6 at night (when sunlight power becomes 0.0.

 To make smooth transition between daytime and night values try linear interpolation expression:

 Saturation = 1.0 + (gl_LightSource.diffuse.g - 1.0) * (1.0 - 0.6) / (1.0 - 0.0) or

 Saturation = 1.0 + (gl_LightSource.diffuse.g - 1.0) * 0.4

 Here is a result at the same time and place at night:

-Please be advised that list of actual tweaks and parameters may vary depending on X-Plane and xVision versions.
+Please be advised that list of shader tweaks and parameters is actual only for xVision 1.02-1.41.

 Here you can get the list for legacy version of xVision.